 What service company installed it?

-This might not always be easy to verify, but the previous homeowner may have scheduled a tune-up or maintenance visit before putting the house up for sale.
+This might not always be easy to confirm, but the previous homeowner may have scheduled a tune-up or maintenance visit before putting the house up for sale.
 When this is the same service company that installed it, you can get a better sense of the degree of service the HVAC equipment has received so far.

 Has it received any routine maintenance?

 Professional preventive maintenance is one of the best things you can provide HVAC equipment.
 Previous homeowners may not have bothered with it, which can sometimes leave the HVAC system at a higher risk of problems, namely if the HVAC system hasn’t even been used in a while.
 Routine maintenance can include everything from replacing the air filter to keeping crucial components clean and well-lubricated.

 What ratings are available for your HVAC system?